 - Education welfare officer

 Professionals who have had involvement with the family will be invited, but there may also be some individuals and some agencies represented have not previously been involved.
 These individuals are invited because of their expertise or because they might be able to provide help.
 Introductions take place at the start of the conference.

 If a conference decides that the child is no longer at risk of significant harm however social work involvement is necessary a child in need plan will be implemented.
 This is for a minimum of three months.

 If all aspects of the child protection plan have been successfully implemented, the family may identify that they still have a need for on-going support through universal services, e.g. school, health services, children centres etc. their case may be stepped down to CAF and a lead professional will be identified.
 CAF is a formal and voluntary plan in which different agencies commit themselves to support the family.

 If a child protection plan affect the necessary changes and the child remains at risk of significant harm a legal planning meeting may be held which can lead to court action.

-For further details please visit the Isle of Wight Safeguard Children's Board website by clicking here.
+For further details please visit the Isle of Wight Safeguarding Children Partnership website by clicking here.